 Bankruptcy Alternative 2: Debt Consolidation Program

-A debt consolidation program (DCP) is an alternative to bankruptcy, where you and a credit counsellor make an arrangement with your creditors.
-The counsellor negotiates with your creditors on your behalf to stop or reduce interest on unsecured debts, create a set timeline for debt repayment, and roll all debts into a single, easy-to-track fund.
+A debt consolidation program (DCP, also often referred to as a debt management plan or DMP) is an alternative to bankruptcy, where you and a Credit Counsellor make an arrangement with your creditors.
+The counsellor negotiates with your creditors on your behalf to stop or reduce interest on unsecured debts, create a set timeline for debt repayment, and roll all debts into a single, easy-to-track payment plan.

 Joining a debt consolidation program can have an impact on your credit score.
 However, the impact of a DCP on your credit is usually less than the impact of a bankruptcy proceeding.